ywang6000/EF-G-Colab/README.md

 If you use this code or find it helpful, please cite:

-> Shawonur Rahaman,Jacob H. Steele,Yi Zeng,Shoujun Xu,Yuhong Wang1 (2025).
+> Shawonur Rahaman,Jacob H. Steele,Yi Zeng,Shoujun Xu,Yuhong Wang (2025).
 > *Evolutionary Insights into Elongation Factor G Using AlphaFold and Ancestral Analysis*.
 > **Computers in Biology and Medicine**, Accepted.